How can I use AWS DMS to migrate from an Amazon RDS DB instance that is running SQL Server?

-How can I use AWS Database Migration Service (AWS DMS) to migrate from an Amazon Relational Database Service (Amazon RDS) DB instance that is running SQL Server?
+I want to use AWS Database Migration Service (AWS DMS) to migrate from an Amazon Relational Database Service (Amazon RDS) DB instance.
+The DB instance is running SQL Server.

-First, be sure to use the master user of the RDS SQL Server instance to configure the database and the tables.
-Then, use the AWS DMS console or using the AWS Command Line Interface (AWS CLI) to create your source endpoint.
+First, use the lead user of the RDS for SQL Server instance to configure the database and the tables.
+Then, use the AWS DMS console or the AWS Command Line Interface (AWS CLI) to create your source endpoint.
 For more information, see Capturing data changes for self-managed SQL Server on-premises or on Amazon EC2.

 Note: If you receive errors when running AWS CLI commands, make sure that you're using the most recent AWS CLI version.

-AWS DMS offers two methods for capturing ongoing changes: MS-Replication and MS-CDC.
+AWS DMS offers two methods to capture ongoing changes: MS-Replication and MS-CDC.

 Note: Amazon RDS doesn't support Sysadmin privileges.
 This means that Amazon RDS instances that run SQL Server as the source must use MS-CDC.

-Then run the following command to increase the retention period for the transactions in the T-Log:
+3. To increase the retention period for the transactions in the T-Log, run this command:

-When configuring ongoing replication for a SQL Server instance, it's a best practice to set the pollinginterval to retain changes for one day (86400 seconds).
-However, there is a known issue with some versions of SQL Server, so if the value of pollinginterval is set to more than 3599 seconds, then the value resets to the default, which is five seconds.
+There is a known issue with some versions of SQL Server.
+If the value of pollinginterval is set to more than 3599 seconds, then the value resets to the default of five seconds.
 When this happens, the T-Log entries are purged before AWS DMS reads them.
-To see which versions are still impacted by this issue, see the Microsoft documentation for Incorrect results occur when you convert "pollinginterval" parameter from seconds to hours in sys.sp_cdc_scan in SQL Server.
+For information on this issue, see KB4459220 - FIX: Incorrect results occur when you convert "pollinginterval" parameter from seconds to hours in sys.sp_cdc_scan in SQL Server on the Microsoft website.

-After you create an AWS DMS task, you can monitor the status of your migration task.
-If you stop the task and resume the task after one hour, it might fail because the T-Log has been truncated and AWS DMS doesn't have the required log sequence numbers (LSNs) because of the issue mentioned previously.
-To prevent this, follow these steps:
+After you create an AWS DMS task, monitor the status of your migration task.
+If you stop the task and resume the task after one hour, then it might fail.
+The T-Log is truncated and AWS DMS doesn't have the required log sequence numbers (LSNs) because of the issue mentioned earlier.
+To prevent this issue from occurring, complete these steps:

 2. Stop the AWS DMS task, and wait for all remaining activities to stop.

-3. Resume the DMS task and monitor the AWS DMS task’s source latency to wait for it to sync.
+3. Resume the DMS task and monitor the AWS DMS task's source latency to wait for it to sync.